On This Page

 - One month after surgery: A pediatric rehabilitation medicine physician performs an evaluation and updates therapy recommendations.
 The physician and family also discuss a schedule for additional follow-up visits.

 - Three, six and 12 months after surgery: At each visit, a pediatric rehabilitation medicine physician might perform an examination and adjust therapy recommendations.
 In addition, a physical therapist might record video footage to track progress.
-Children who can walk might undergo motion analysis approximately one year after surgery to assess changes in movement and energy consumption.
-An orthopedic surgeon also will evaluate the child’s outcome approximately one year after surgery.
+Patients who can walk might undergo motion analysis approximately one year after surgery to assess changes in movement and energy consumption.
+An orthopedic surgeon also will evaluate the patient’s outcome approximately one year after surgery.

 For information about planning for surgery at Gillette, visit Patient Preparation and Support.